a-karma/Bogor_Workshop/DAY_3/Session3.md

 PLOTTING THE CV ERRORS - MAYBE TOO MUCH???

 ### 5. Extra exercises
+Extra tree exercises
+>
+> Can you add the regions and colours to the tree?
+>
+> Why do we ignore the branch lengths?
+>

 Extra PCA exercises
 >
 > Can you add the sample names to the plot using the function `geom_text_repel()`